| Risk Factors

 Each kidney is capable of regulating the body’s blood pressure to assure that each organ has an adequate supply of oxygenated blood.
 Stenosis activates a cascade of hormones known as the renin-angiotensin system.
 This pattern increases blood pressure, which may result in renovascular hypertension.
 High blood pressure is a leading cause of

-The two most common causes of renovascular hypertension are:
+The 2 most common causes of renovascular hypertension are:

 - Atherosclerosis—Fatty plaque builds up in the arteries and blocks blood flow to the kidneys.